Yulin-W/making-history-sandbox/non_app_essential/development/Roadmap.md

 - [x] 1.8.0: info marker plugin : should advertise this on all the major mapmaking sites after done, after doing a own alterantive example of course, maybe for instance an alternative state and its internal transport/city info map
   - Various plugin shapes
   - Info adding to markers possible
+## Potential future versions (won't work on it soon)
-- [ ] 1.9.0: import background image option and empty background option: should advertise this on all the major mapmaking sites after done
+- [ ] 1.9.0: import background image option: should advertise this on all the major mapmaking sites after done
   - to make aligning easier; enable resizing and dragging ,perhaps by binding to a polygon
   - also in this case, to make custom regioning  easier, I should use some leaflet library to make a mode allowing in app editing of geojson; actually no, better for performance just put it as a separate app, then if i do choose to merge the two to a single app, it'd be easy to just add the component
   - need to make a plugin for this kind of save
-- [ ] 1.10.0: clear button can clear all data of map, not just the event text part
-## Possible future plugins planned (these can go into separate repos, as separate projects), some might not be plugins in the sense that it goes into the sidebar menu
+## Possible future plugins (these can go into separate repos, as separate projects), some might not be plugins in the sense that it goes into the sidebar menu
 - [ ] Add extra inbuilt base map, a more reasonable one with finer dividsions where it needs and less fine where it isn't needed
 - [ ] Convert image to basemap/scenario, of appropriate format
 - [ ] Wikipedia event AI recommendation